cbell108/ProcessReader/README.md

+This is a quick and brief portfolio project to demonstrate using sqlalchemy to connect and insert data into a Microsoft SQL Server database.

 This program is used to read information about currently running processes (like Task Manager), and periodically insert this data into a database table or output as a .csv file.
+Errors are written to the event log and can be seen in the Windows Event Viewer.

 1) Reads parameters from environment variable 'PROCESS_LOG_ARGS'
 * Parameters are DRIVER, SERVER, DATABASE, DROP_ON_ITER, CSV_PATH, OUTPUT_CSV, FILTERS, SLEEP_SEC